 I always love cooking with Asian flavors such as ginger, sesame seed oil and coconut aminos.
 I’ll have to admit, Chinese takeout used to be one of my favorite options on a Friday night.
 Now that we live Paleo, we only do real takeout on rare occasion.
 I love to indulge every now and then, but I don’t love making it a habit.
-My mission is to create my favorite dishes in a healthy way and this one will be a monthly or even weekly staple on our menu.

 I usually get a ton of questions about recipes so below I am here to answer a few!

 Can I substitute anything for the arrowroot flour?

 If you are living Paleo and needing another substitute for arrowroot, I suggest using tapioca flour.
 It serves as a thickening agent and will work almost identical to arrowroot.
 I like arrowroot better because I feel like it dissolves smoother and doesn’t leave a lot of chunky pieces.
 For Keto, I love using Xantham Gum.
 Another great option is potato starch, which is not considered Keto, but is Paleo.